tomzorz/shoreparty.org/posts/i-moved-my-blog.md

 ---
 title: I moved my blog
 description: "Back in 2015 (?, I think...)
 I moved my blog to Medium, which promised to be a clean and fast blogging platform.
-It's now 2020 and Medium is everything but that: popups, nag screens and "please subscribe" CTAs everywhere.
+It's now 2020 and Medium is everything but that: popups, nag screens and \"please subscribe\" CTAs everywhere.
 So I moved."
 date: 2020-07-09
 tags:
   - blog